 As a WP Engine customer, I’ve been impressed with the quick and informed responses whenever I’ve reached out to the support team.

-No matter how impressive the features and bonuses are, a web hosting provider is useless if the performance of your website is lacking.
+A web host is only as good as the performance of your website.
 This is definitely not an area where WP Engine falls short.

 Each plan has more than enough resources to accommodate the appropriate website sizes and volumes of traffic.
 This translates to high uptime rates and blazing fast loading speed.

 Since their hosting solutions are built for WordPress, everything is optimized for peak performance.
 Other hosting providers with cookie-cutter hosting for any CMS just can’t deliver as well in this area.

 The the world’s most popular CMS comes with its own set of problems.
 In fact, as of 2019, 90% of all hacked sites run on WordPress.
 That number is up from 83% in 2018.

 But WP Engine goes the extra mile to protect your site at every level.
 They block more than 150 million attacks per day.

 One of the reasons why WordPress sites get hacked is because their software isn’t up to date.
 You won’t have to worry about maintaining these updates manually.
 WP Engine will handle it for you to ensure that old software isn’t making your site a target to malware.

 WP Engine is one of the most developer friendly hosts out there.
 That’s what makes them so popular with people with a little more technical knowledge.